We spent a long weekend in Chicago in April 2018. It’s one of my favorite cities.

 Lucent is a shining 13-foot sculpture created by English artist Wolfgang Buttress, with the help of astrophysicist, Dr. Daniel Bayliss, made of 3,115 lights, the number of visible stars in the Northern Hemisphere.
 It is amplified even more against a mirrored ceiling above and a reflecting pool below.
 It hangs in the lobby of the John Hancock Building.

 We had dinner at Harry Caray’s 7th Inning Stretch.
+It’s super fun and has a little museum inside.

 Day 4: Shedd Aquarium